bastidererste/VentuzKissboxIO/README.md

 VentuzKissboxIO
 ===============

 Hardware like Kissbox I/O8 and I/O3 can add a crazy amount of inputs to your Ventuz scene. on an input change the box fires an UDP message that has the following protocol: comand-slot-input-state.
+As Ventuz4 has no UDP in node you have to use f.e. eltimas serial to ethernet connector to connect the UDP ip:port to a comport.
 This Script generates 8 boolean arrays that hold 8 input states each.

 #### Create the following inputs & outputs: